Chapter 13. Collation

 Q2 and create a template for your modern edition.
 When you begin work on this file,

-you will see your old semi-diplomatic text with skeletal tagging in place for the
+you will see your old semi-diplomatic transcription with skeletal tagging in place

-modern text that you will eventually create by modernizing the semi-diplomatic transcription.
+for the modernized text that you will eventually create by modernizing the semi-diplomatic

-We will remove the tagging that captures forme works (running titles, signature marks,
+transcription.
+We will remove the tagging that captures forme works (running titles,

 Before you begin to modernize this text, you will insert anchors in your modern file